 The disease in rabbits can also spread by direct contact.
 The virus has observed in animal’s secretions and skin patches.
 The semen and genital secretions also harbour the deadly virus.
 Myxoma virus is stable in the environment and can live outside the host for 40 days.

 Most often, diagnosis is made based on the signs and symptoms of the disease.
-Myxoma virus has different strains with the variable virulence degree.
+Myxoma virus has different strains with variable virulence degrees.
 Some protocols are available for the identification of the virus.
 PCR techniques can be utilized to identify the virus by taking sample swabs from nasal and genital secretions.

 Unfortunately, there is no available specific treatment for the disease.
 The virus is highly fatal and has a very high case fatality rate.
 Moreover, pet rabbits have almost zero immunity against the disease.
 Vaccinated rabbits can survive the disease if given proper medical care like fluid therapies and supportive medicines.
 The rabbit can suffer even more with the treatment by prolonging the condition, due to the reason your Vet may consider euthanasia to sleep your rabbit calmly.